brbsix/virtualenv-mv/README.md

 Right now, the script just replaces the current path with the destination path in all of the important files.
 This includes the contents of the activate scripts (e.g. `bin/activate`, `bin/activate.csh`, `bin/activate.fish`), the shebang on scripts (e.g. `bin/easy_install`, `bin/easy_install-3.4`, `bin/pip`, `bin/pip3`, `bin/pip3.4`, `bin/wheel`) and the records within `RECORD` files (e.g. `lib/python3.4/site-packages/wheel-0.24.0.dist-info/RECORD`, `lib/python3.4/site-packages/setuptools-18.2.dist-info/RECORD`, `lib/python3.4/site-packages/pip-7.1.2.dist-info/RECORD`).

+It does not update the SHA256 hashes stored in RECORD for files that have had their shebangs modified.
+These hashes are only verified during installation.
+So far as I can tell, they serve no further purpose.
+See [PEP-0427](https://www.python.org/dev/peps/pep-0427/#the-dist-info-directory).

 It also has some basic error handling (will create a backup at the start and restore it in the event of a problem).

-A few things on the wish list: submit the package to PyPi, the ability to repair virtualenvs that have already been moved incorrectly, more discriminating search/replace, and the ability to update the SHA256 hashes stored in `RECORD` (for files that have had their shebang modified).
-I don't think the hashes serve any practical purpose once a virtualenv has been initialized, but it may be worth looking into.
+A few things on the wish list: submit the package to PyPi for easy installation via `pip`, the ability to repair virtualenvs that have already been moved incorrectly, more discriminating search/replace.

 Installation
 ------------